Desktop, webmail, and mobile categories defined

 The email clients tracked via Email Analytics will fall into one of three platforms or categories: Desktop, Webmail or Mobile.
-So: how do we define mobile, desktop and webmail categories?
+Here's how we define these categories!

 These email clients are installed software that is viewed by opening a program on a Mac or Windows PC.
 Email addresses from a variety of service providers (corporate/business domains as well as free services) can be viewed in desktop clients via IMAP or POP.
 This includes Outlook, Lotus Notes, Apple Mail, and Thunderbird.